Portable Oxygen Concentrator Medical Design for Home use

 For some patient, continuous supply of Oxygen is necessary all day long, and having a portable Oxygen Concentrator will give patients great freedoms moving around the home as needed.
 O2Tower is designed to be compact, lightweight, and portable with easy cable management.

-The vertical configuration of O2Tower are carefully design to provide a smallest footprint, so it could be move around home with easy and could fit in any corner or next to your seat.
-The heaviest compressor are placed at the bottom to lower the enter-of-gravity and add stability in use.
-An ergonomically friendly handle are placed at the top with a sturdy grab.
+The vertical configuration of O2Tower are carefully designed to provide the smallest footprint, so it could be moved around a home with easy and could fit in any corner or next to your seat.
+The heaviest compressor is placed at the bottom to lower the enter-of-gravity and add stability in use.
+An ergonomically friendly handle is placed at the top with a sturdy grab.

 Easy to handle water filter

-Concentrated Oxygen will be pass through a water filter to add some humidity to the oxygen inhale to protect the patient, and it requires water change after certain period of use.
-In traditional setting, patient need to disconnect and connect the oxygen tubing to the water container every time patient change the water.
-O2Tower design eliminate the needs of the connecting the tubing by integrate the tubing into the machine.
-Patient simply lift the water tank out for renew, and insert in the slot with simple magnetic snap-in connection.
+Concentrated Oxygen will be pass through a water filter to add some humidity to the oxygen inhale to protect the patient, and it requires water change after a certain period of use.
+In a traditional setting, the patient needs to disconnect and connect the oxygen tubing to the water container every time a patient change the water.
+O2Tower design eliminates the needs of connecting the tubing by integrating the tubing into the machine.
+The patient simply lifts the water tank out for renew, and insert in the slot with a simple magnetic snap-in connection.

 One challenge for the oxygen concentrator are the management of oxygen supply tubes and power cords, especially when the machine is portable.
 O2Tower leverage a simple yet effective metal hook below the oxygen outlet, so patient could easily wrap the oxygen tubing around the hook when need to move.
 Same principle also use at the back for power cord management during move.
 These cable management hooks to be push back to blend with the body when not in use, so to keep the sleek and clean overall design aesthetic and user experience.

-Inspired by the idea of a royal domestic butler who serve their masters’ needs with highest standard, attention to details and loyalty.
+Inspired by the idea of a royal domestic butler who serves their masters’ needs with the highest standard, attention to details and loyalty.
 O2 Tower balance the professional and quality look yet blend in a contemporary home environment seamlessly like a piece of home appliance or furniture!